The Walking Cube

 photo · video: Emmanuel Gabily · Nico Merlin

-creation: 1024 Architecture in collaboration with Jason Cook / production: 1024 Architecture
+production: 1024 Architecture in collaboration with Jason Cook

 Thanks to